By Sinead Floody. 12th January 2017

 The Importance of Updating the CRO Register

-Company Bureau can assist with the resignation of a director, please send your query to email@example.com and a member of our Company Secretarial department will be delighted to assist.
+Company Bureau can assist with director resignations, please company our Contact Form and a member of our Company Secretarial department will be delighted to assist.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.